aeternity/get-aeternity/README.md

 Flow in interactive mode:
 - If `NETWORK` is not provided via env, you'll be asked to choose it first
+- The script probes the (computed or overridden) snapshot URLs for their compressed sizes and shows:
+	- Individual node + MDW archive sizes
+	- Combined size and a recommended free space = 2.5x compressed total
 - You'll be asked once whether to download both snapshots (node + MDW)
+- If you answer No you can supply local existing `.tar.zst` archive paths for node and/or MDW instead of downloading
-- If no tarball URLs are provided via env, they will be computed from the chosen `NETWORK` (and `DB_VARIANT` for the node)
+- If no tarball URLs are provided via env, they are computed from the chosen `NETWORK` (and `DB_VARIANT` for the node)

 Non-interactive (via ENV):
 ```